Well, that was fun while it lasted.

 Because their relationship hurdles weren't laced with animosity.
 Heck, if it were just a matter of maintaining a friendship, they'd likely still be going strong.
 But building a life together requires truly being on the same page.
 And in the three years since they exchanged vows on the shores of Idaho's Lake Coeur d'Alene, Julianne has started a whole new chapter.

-Knowing that to be the case, hasn't made this acceptance phase all that much easier, the insider telling E!
+Knowing that to be true hasn't made this acceptance phase all that much easier, the insider telling E!
 News "the closeness between Brooks and Julianne's friends and family" made the decision to officially separate all that more difficult.

 That's often the case when there's six years of history to untangle.